Interested in virtualization techniques in cloud computing?

-What types of virtualization are there?
+What types of virtualization techniques are there?

-Server virtualization is one of the fastest growing areas of the cloud, it is used to provide immense resources to businesses that need the processing power but don‘t necessarily have the capital to invest in the appropriate server resources.
+Server virtualization is one of the fastest-growing areas of the cloud.
+It is used to provide immense resources to businesses that need the processing power but don‘t necessarily have the capital to invest in the appropriate server resources.

 The main types of server virtualization: